Additional Code of Conduct Policies

 • “Gender identity” means an individual’s innate sense of the individual’s own gender, which may or may not correspond with the individual’s sex assigned at birth.

-• “Race” includes hair texture, hair type, or a protective hairstyle that is commonly or historically associated with race.
+• “Race” includes hair texture, hair type, hair length, or a protective hairstyle that is commonly or historically associated with race.

 • “Sexual orientation” means an individual’s identity, or another individual’s perception thereof, in relation to the gender or genders to which the individual is sexually or emotionally attracted and the behavior or social affiliation that may result from the attraction.